cebel/pyhgnc/docs/source/installation.rst

     GRANT ALL PRIVILEGES ON pyhgnc.* TO 'pyhgnc_user'@'%' IDENTIFIED BY 'pyhgnc_passwd';
     FLUSH PRIVILEGES;

-The simplest way to set eth configurations for MySQL/MariaDB is use use the command ...
+The simplest way to set the configurations of `pyhgnc` for MySQL/MariaDB is to use the command ...

 .. code-block:: sh

     pyhgnc mysql

-... and except all default values.
+... and accept all default values.

 Another way is to open a python shell and set the MySQL configuration.
 If you have not changed anything in the SQL statements ...